 Click links below to view posters that each grantee displayed during the August 5 event:

-American Heart Association delivered 16 “Check.
+delivered 16 “Check.
 Change.
 Control” classes in Mandarin and Cantonese.
-There was an average drop in blood pressure of 11mmhg (systolic) and 8mmhg (Diastolic) for participants who regularly attended workshops and recorded readings at least two times per week, which can ultimately improve the heart health of a very vulnerable community.
+There was an average drop in blood pressure of 11mmhg (systolic) and 8mmhg (diastolic) for participants who regularly attended workshops and recorded readings at least two times per week, which can ultimately improve the heart health of a very vulnerable community.

 program in West Covina demonstrated consistent drops in diastolic blood pressure, and LDL cholesterol and HgA1C levels, over a six-month time frame for their 62 Spanish speaking clients who attended the two cycle program, ultimately decreasing their risks for other chronic conditions.

 “Health and Wellness Program” had high schoolers actually eating kale and other superfoods.